khofstadter/CS220AU-DP/README.md

 - start working on the content creation and the planning for the interview video that will be included in the portfolio.
 - contact the intervieews to make the interviews
 - specify the questions that will be asked
+- Check witht the department of film if I can borrow a mic